synthetiv/teletype/docs/quickstart.md

 Use the square bracket keys `[` and `]` to decrease/increase the values.
 Backspace sets the value to 0.
 Entering numbers will overwrite a new value.
 You can cut/copy/paste with ALT-X-C-V.

+Check the *Keys* section for a complete list of tracker shortcuts.

 ## Scenes